Atypeaxel/AsukaBot/README.md

 ### The Command Module
 ___
 The command module is the main command class handler and interface.
-It also support the use for slash commands, but only for one guild (You can change this guild ID, just by replacing the hardcoded one in the `modules.CommandModule.tk` class).
+It also support the use for slash commands, but only for one guild (You can change this guild ID, just by replacing the hardcoded one in the `core.modules.CommandModule.tk` class).

 In order to make a command, just like Modules, you have to create a class implemented by the `ICommand` interface.